slowernews/wisdom-tldr/chapters/0_intro.md

 - Happiness is outside of your comfort zone.
 - We only stay happy, productive and inspired when we uncover our true personality.
 Focus on internal fulfillment not external success.
+- True wisdom comes from accepting fate (amor fati).
+High expectations make you miserable, expectations nowadays are more and more triggered by the top of hierarchy being more exposed.
 - Busy people are happier.
 They don’t have time to overthink.
-- Amor fati.
-True wisdom comes from accepting fate.
-High expectations make you miserable, expectations nowadays are more and more triggered by the top of hierarchy being more exposed.
 - Regrets of the dying: don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.

 > *"Happy is he who learns to bear what he cannot change."